VBMR Griffon: Griffon VOA

 The Griffon VOA (artillery observation vehicle) was qualified for service in June 2023.
-It features Safrans new generation PASEO Crystal high-resolution sensors suite installed on top of a telescopic mast, which integrates an inertial navigation system (derived from the company's Sigma 20 family) based on hemispherical resonator gyroscope (HRG) technology.
+It features Safrans new generation PASEO Crystal high-resolution sensors suite installed on top of a telescopic mast, which integrates an inertial navigation system (derived from the company's Sigma 20 family) based on hemispherical resonator gyroscope technology.
 The PASEO Crystal incorporates five systems: a laser rangefinder, a laser pointer, a laser designator, a TV day channel and a thermal camera providing the night channel (with their images able to be combined in low light conditions, especially during short winter days, at dawn or dusk).
 The optronic observation mast provides surveillance, artillery observation and designation, fire control and geolocation information, including for airstrikes with a JTAC (Joint Terminal Attack Controller).
 The Griffon VOA is also equipped with the MURIN (Moyen de surveillance Utilisant un Radar d’observation des INtervalles; English: Interval Radar Surveillance System) ground observation radar developed by Thales, which can be deployed outside the vehicle.
 This variant of the Griffon will be able to spot, identify and monitor virtually anything that moves, rolls or flies within a 24 km radius and at an altitude of 500 m (from vehicles to the movements of an individual burying an IED or mine for example, and from shell bursts to helicopters up to 500 m above sea level).
 177 Griffon VOA are to be delivered to the French Army in total.